Nothing beats this healthy taco salad recipe in the summertime. Crisp veggies, creamy dressing & crunchy tortilla strips make it fresh & fun to eat.

 - Jalapeño, for a little heat

-A Few Taco Salad Tips
+Healthy Taco Salad Tips

-- If you prep the components ahead of time and store them separately, this recipe is a great choice for a make-ahead lunch.
+- Make it ahead.
+If you prep the components ahead of time and store them separately, this recipe is a great choice for a make-ahead lunch.
 Assemble the salad in the morning, and toss on the dressing and the avocado right before you’re ready to eat!
 See this post for more of my best lunch-packing tips.

 Taco Salad Recipe Variations